-Two days after the 9/11 attacks, a photograph captured Bandar, Bush, Condoleeza Rice, and Dick Cheney on the Truman balcony of the White House, the men enjoying cigars.
+Two days after the 9/11 attacks, a photograph captured Bandar, Bush, Condoleeza Rice, and Dick Cheney on the Truman Balcony of the White House, the men enjoying cigars.
 The balcony overlooked the South Lawn and, further south on that day, the still-smoking wreckage at the Pentagon.

-In a new development, in September of 2019, near the 18th anniversary of the attacks, an article has been published in the New York Post putting into sharp focus former Robert Mueller's role in covering up the Saudi government's involvement in 9/11.
+In a new development, in September of 2019, near the 18th anniversary of the attacks, an article was published in the New York Post putting into sharp focus Robert Mueller's role in covering up the Saudi government's involvement in 9/11.
 Mueller was the Director of the FBI at the time, appointed by George W. Bush to that position in the summer of 2001.
 New York Post reporter Robert Sperry contacted former FBI agents and combed through affidavits filed by former agents on behalf of the 9/11 families pursuing lawsuits against the Saudi government.

 Among the allegations made by former FBI agents who worked directly on the hijacker investigations after 9/11, as reported by Sperry in the Post, are that: